DanielLaV/study_buddy/user-stories-acceptance-crit.md

 * After I have successfully deleted a card, I will be redirected to `/decks/:deckId/`.

 #### Acceptance Criteria
-- [ ] When a user is viewing a deck that they have created on the `/decks/:deckId/:cardId` page, a `Delete Card` button will be visible.
+- [ ] When a user is viewing a deck that they have created (`/decks/:deckId/`), a `Delete Card` button will be visible.
-- [ ] The user will only see a `Delete Card` button if they are the user who created the card.
+- [ ] The user will only see a `Delete Card` button only if they are the user who created the card.
 - [ ] When the user clicks the `Delete Card` button, the card will be deleted.
 - [ ] If the user tries to navigate to the URL of the card that they have deleted, they will get a `404` error.
 - [ ] A user cannot delete a card they they have not created.